-In connection with the appointment of Mr. Henderson as President and Chief Executive Officer of ModusLink Corporation in March 2016 and of the Company in June 2016, the Board, as noted above, relied on competitive market practice to determine Mr. Henderson's compensation.
+In connection with the appointment of Mr. Henderson as President and Chief Executive Officer of ModusLink in March 2016 and of the Company in June 2016, the Board, as noted above, relied on competitive market practice to determine Mr. Henderson's compensation.
 Mr. Henderson's offer letter (the "Henderson Offer Letter") specifies an annual salary of \$600,000 paid bi-weekly and an annual cash bonus of up to 100% of base salary subject to attainment of short term objectives to be mutually agreed upon.
-The Compensation Committee did not make any adjustments to Mr. Henderson's salary for Fiscal 2017 and accordingly, his annual base salary remained at \$600,000.
-Mr. Henderson received a bonus of \$720,000 for Fiscal 2017 under the 2017 MIP.
+The Compensation Committee did not make any adjustments to Mr. Henderson's salary for Fiscal 2017 or 2018 and accordingly, his annual base salary remained at \$600,000.
+Mr. Henderson received a bonus of \$720,000 for Fiscal 2017 under the 2017 Management Incentive Plan (the "2017 MIP") Mr. Henderson did not receive a bonus under the 2018 MIP.
+Mr. Henderson resigned from his position as Chief Executive Officer of ModusLink, effective October 31, 2018, and resigned from his positions as President and Chief Executive Officer of the Company, effective upon the filing of the Original Form 10-K on December 4, 2018.